shalakhansidmul/click-stream-mining/README.md

 # click-stream-mining
 This project is my homework assignment for CSE 537 Artificial Intelligence, taught by Prof. I V Ramakrishnan Problem statement:
-Clickstream Mining with Decision Trees [50 points]
+Clickstream Mining with Decision Trees

 The project is based on a task posed in KDD Cup 2000.
 It involves mining click-stream data collected from Gazelle.com, which sells legware products.
 Your task is to determine: Given a set of page views, will the visitor view another page on the site or will he leave?

 The data set given to you is in a different form than the original.
 In particular it has discretized numerical values obtained by partitioning them into 5 intervals of equal frequency.
 This way, we get a data set where for each feature, we have a finite set of values.
 These values are mapped to integers, so that the data is easier for you to handle

-Dataset

-The data set can be downloaded from here.

-You have 5 files in .csv format
+Dataset: 5 files in .csv format

 trainfeat.csv: Contains 40000 examples, each with 274 features in the form of a 40000 x 274 matrix. trainlabs.csv: Contains the labels (class) for each training example (did the visitor view another page?)